fuitgummyy/EMP_Analysis/README.md

 How to run:
 I use Gnuplot to display the dataset
-Once you have run the code to generate the fourier transform data table, paste the code from 'gnuplot_outofiono.txt'
+Once you have run the code to generate the fourier transform data table, paste the code from 'gnuplot_outofiono.txt' into Gnuplot

 something to note: I have made the FT program to read the datafile where I have stored it locally on my laptop,  making it not universally readable.